 Watermelon is must-eat fruit of the sweltering summer of 2018, and it’s not hard to see why.
 After all, it’s refreshing, and refreshing is exactly what you need when heatwave after heatwave is pummelling you into sweaty submission.
+But you know what goes best with watermelon?
+Alcohol, as seen in our best rums guide

 That’s why we asked Chris O’Neil, Bar Manager at London’s award-winning Temper, to incorporate watermelon into your favourite drinks.
 Have them mixed for a crowd at your next barbecue, or just make them for yourself to enjoy in an ice-cold paddling pool - the choice is yours.